 • Structural soil: This is an engineered product that is made up of a mixture of stone aggregates and soil.
 Due to the stone aggregated, even as the soil is compacted down it is able to maintain voids that allow tree roots to penetrate the area and draw nutrients and water.

 It is recommended that when designing around existing or proposed new trees a specialist is engaged.
-Council has a list of technician arborists(external link) with the necessary experience and qualifications to provide this advice.
+The council has a list of technician arborists(external link) with the necessary experience and qualifications to provide this advice.

 Shrubs